-The new expansion project involves a variety of Housing configurations for general, segregation, and administrative inmates for adult populations.
-The facility will primarily operate by means of "Podular Indirect Supervision."
+The new expansion project involves a variety of housing configurations for general, segregation and administrative inmates for adult populations.
+The facility will primarily operate by means of podular indirect supervision.
 Cell configurations are designed for singleor two-person occupancy.
-Dormitory Housing will be in direct line-of-sight with the floor control position and will be designed to accommodate direct lines of sight into the housing units.
+Dormitory housing will be in direct line-of-sight with the floor control position and will be designed to accommodate direct lines of sight into the housing units.

-Housing Support areas are planned to accommodate professional visitations, hearings/group meetings, classroom activities, medical screening, and proper supervision.
+Housing support areas are planned to accommodate professional visitations, hearings/group meetings, classroom activities, medical screening and proper supervision.

-Indirect Supervision involves the observation, control, and management of offenders within the housing units by a deputy located at a control station directly outside the housing units.
-Barriers, which separate deputies and offenders such as those formed by podular-remote glazed control rooms, are featured in the indirect supervision concepts in this study.
+Indirect supervision involves the observation, control and management of offenders within the housing units by a deputy located at a control station directly outside the housing units.
+Barriers, which separate deputies and offenders such as those formed by podularremote glazed control rooms, are featured in the indirect supervision concepts in this study.

-Standards: All program components will comply with the Iowa Jail Standards and will consider the ACA standards where applicable.
+Standards: All program components will comply with the lowa Jail Standards and will consider the ACA standards where applicable.

 Natural Light: Each cell will have a window to the exterior to directly provide natural light through a service chase behind the modular cells.
-Since offenders spend a substantial amount of their time in the day rooms, providing quality lighting to this area is a priority.
-In addition, the working environment for the housing unit deputies, the direct sunlight coming into the day rooms will be accommodated throughout the housing environment.
+Since offenders spend a substantial amount of their time in the dayrooms, providing quality lighting to this area is a priority.
+In addition, direct sunlight to support a normative environment in the housing dayrooms and housing unit staff support areas will be accommodated through the use of clerestory windows or light monitors.

-Day Rooms: All housing units will have their own day rooms which will be sufficiently sized to facilitate activities such as dining and casual seating for reading and television viewing.
-Pre-trayed meals will be assembled on a rolling cart, which is rolled into each day room at the proper times.
+Dayrooms: All housing units will have their own dayrooms, which will be sufficiently sized to facilitate activities such as dining and offer casual seating for reading and television viewing.
+Pre-trayed meals will be assembled on a rolling cart, which will be rolled into each dayroom at the proper times.

 Pod Access and Control Concepts: Consistent with security and control concepts required in a podular indirect supervision setting, each Pod has entry from the corridor.
-The housing unit deputy will monitor the interior door to the units, with backup monitoring from central control.
-This is important concerning entries, during which it is critical that the housing unit officer determines that the occupants are under control, and that the unit is ready to accept additional occupants or returning inmates.
+The housing unit deputy will monitor the interior door to the units, with backup monitoring from Central Control.
+This is important concerning entries, during which it is critical that the housing unit officer determines that the occupants are under control and that the unit is ready to accept additional occupants or returning inmates.
 The corridor will have access control from a security vestibule with interlocked doors.